 HashiCorp Vault enables teams to securely store and tightly control access to tokens, passwords, certificates, and encryption keys for protecting machines and applications.
 This provides a comprehensive secrets management solution.
 Beyond that, Vault helps protect data at rest and data in transit.
-Vault exposes a high level API for cryptography for developers to secure sensitive data without exposing encryption keys.
+Vault exposes a high-level API for cryptography for developers to secure sensitive data without exposing encryption keys.
 Vault also can act like a certificate authority, to provide dynamic short lived certificates to secure communications with SSL/TLS.
-Lastly, Vault enables a brokering of identity between different platforms, such as Active Directory on premises and AWS IAM to allow applications to work across platform boundaries.
+Lastly, Vault enables a brokering of identity between different platforms, such as Active Directory on premises and AWS Identity and Access Management (IAM) to allow applications to work across platform boundaries.

-Vault is widely used including across stock exchanges, large financial organizations, hotel chains, and everything in between to provide security in the cloud operating model.
+Vault is widely used across many industries including stock exchanges, large financial organizations, and hotel chains to provide security in a cloud operating model.

-To achieve shared services for security, IT teams should enable centralized secrets management services, and then use that service to deliver more sophisticated encryption-as-a-service use cases such as certificate and key rotations, and encryption of data in transit and at rest.
+To achieve shared services for security, IT teams should enable centralized secrets management services, and then use that service to deliver more sophisticated Encryption-as-a-Service use cases such as certificate and key rotations, and encryption of data in transit and at rest.